Czechia

 Contacts:

-I am of a nationality other than Ukrainian, and I have benefited from temporary protection in the Czech Republic.
+I am of a nationality other than Ukrainian, and I have benefited from temporary protection in Czechia.
 Can I return to Ukraine?

 If you are not a citizen of Ukraine and you are staying in the Czech Republic under temporary protection, you can return to Ukraine using your residence permit in Ukraine.
 If your residence permanent permit in Ukraine has expired, you should extend this document by contacting Ukraine consular services in the Czech Republic.
 Otherwise, to enter Ukraine, you will need to obtain a visa at the Ukrainian consulate.

-You can also contact the Ukraine embassy in Czechia: Charlese de Gaulla 916/29 160 00 Praha 6-Bubeneč, Czechia.
+You can also contact The Embassy of Ukraine in Czech Republic: Charlese de Gaulla 916/29 160 00 Praha 6-Bubeneč, Czechia.

 Contacts: